Skip to main content

 “No, it is a matter of national interest.”
 The Raya suddenly rebuked his daughter, making her sit down on the high chair opposite Priyambada rather grimly.

-“It is alright, Raya, I appreciate that the princess spoke her mind,” Priyambada spoke to the man reassuringly as Advika eyed Ishaan Dev whose eyes avoided hers.
+“It is alright, Raya, I appreciate that the princess spoke her mind,” Priyambada spoke to the man, reassuringly as Advika eyed Ishaan Dev, whose eyes avoided hers.

-“She is just yet to learn how political diplomacy works.”
-Priyambada added.
+“She is just yet to learn how political diplomacy works,” Priyambada added.
 Ishaan Dev looked up at her words.

 “And she should learn not to make superiors wait.
 That can cause you trouble.”
-Ishaan Dev spoke, his eyes fixed on the Raya as Advika gulped at the cold emotionless voice.
+Ishaan Dev spoke, his eyes fixed on the Raya as Advika gulped at the cold, emotionless voice.
 “The Adhiraja of Neelambargarh waits for none.”
 His eyes met hers briefly as he spoke.
 Kumari Advika turned pale.

 It had been a ritual for her that every time she met him, it had always been that way over the past few years.
-She would take time to dress up and Ishaan Dev would wait for her patiently.
-He did complain once and Advika teased him saying she was worth the wait.
+She would take time to dress up, and Ishaan Dev would wait for her patiently.
+He did complain once, and Advika teased him, saying she was worth the wait.
 He had agreed to wait for her without complaints henceforth.
 Sitting across the table from her was the same man who made her aware of their different situations.
 She was in no way impressing him the way she planned to.

 “I apologise.”
 She murmured.
-Priyambada looked up at her rather submissive words and back at Ishaan Dev who was now reading the rest of the scroll.
+Priyambada looked up at her rather submissive words and back at Ishaan Dev, who was now reading the rest of the scroll.
 Priyambada made another mental note.
 He liked his women as submissive.
 Unlike how she was.

 “Very well.”
 The Raya spoke, clearing his throat.
 “The temple will be as Maharani desires it to be.”

 “And make sure the inscription says it was made by her in honour of a treaty.”
 Adhiraja Ishaan Dev added.
-Priyambada wanted to protest but she was too aware of Advika’s presence to oppose him.
+Priyambada wanted to protest, but she was too aware of Advika’s presence to oppose him.
 The Raya nodded, his face still grim.
 Something in Priyambada felt bad for the helpless father she saw in him.
-Her eyes travelled to Kumari Advika who lowered her eyes from staring at Ishaan Dev.
+Her eyes travelled to Kumari Advika, who lowered her eyes from staring at Ishaan Dev.

 “And… I was wondering…” The Raya cleared his throat awkwardly.
 “Since Mait is now on friendly terms with Neelambargarh, does it imply we are back to our old friendly relationship?”
 He made Ishaan Dev frown a little as Advika looked pale.
 Priyambada had by then taken out the seal of the Neelambargarh royals, embedded with the names of both Ishaan Dev and her for signing the treaty.
 She looked up at the words.

 “So, is there anything else the Adhiraja wants to ask of me?”
 The Raya looked hopeful as Priyambada’s heart skipped a beat.
-Her hand trembled a little, involuntarily on the seal.
+Her hand trembled a little, involuntarily, on the seal.
 Ishaan Dev’s jaws tightened at the implications as Advika suddenly grew aware of Priyambada’s presence.
-It would have been better if her father talked to him in private, in the absence of the ladies.
+It would have been better if her father had talked to him in private, in the absence of the ladies.
 Such delicate matters of the heart…

 “No. That is all.
 Is there anything else, Priya?”
-Ishaan Dev stood up as Priyambada and Advika eyed him surprised.
+Ishaan Dev stood up as Priyambada and Advika eyed him, surprised.
 Priyambada was rather taken aback as she shook her head.“Great.
 We should leave soon.”
 Advika’s heart sank as Priyambada gathered herself and nodded, stamping the seal on the scroll and standing beside him.

 “Thank you for your hospitality, Raya.”
-Priyambada smiled politely at them as Ishaan Dev turned to leave and she followed him out.
-Priyambada couldn’t help but wonder why he abruptly blatantly refused to even think about the offer implied.
-Or had he thought of it being well aware that the Raya or Advika would be presenting it?
+Priyambada smiled politely at them as Ishaan Dev turned to leave, and she followed him out.
+Priyambada couldn’t help but wonder why he abruptly and blatantly refused to even think about the offer implied.
+Or had he thought of it, being well aware that the Raya or Advika would be presenting it?
 Priyambada wondered if she had misread him yet again.
 His mind was impossible to read.
 A year or so ago, he was acting like a lovelorn teen for the princess who turned him down and now… Although Priyambada couldn’t help but admire his self-respect about not reconsidering the same person who turned him down, she wondered if his ego was greater than any love he ever felt for anyone.

-Priyambada watched him mount on Vidyut as she rode Bijli behind him and the entourage left for Neelambargarh.
+Priyambada watched him mount Vidyut as she rode Bijli behind him, and the entourage left for Neelambargarh.
 If this was a test of their relationship and where she stood in his life, she admitted to herself that he had passed it.
 She eyed him as he rode by her, and few words were exchanged between them as Neelambargarh approached.
 With every gallop the horse took towards home, the fog in Priyambada's mind was clearing.

 Advika watched the dust settle in the distance and quickly ran to her private camp.
 She sank into the makeshift bed, almost lost in thought.
-Seeing Ishaan Dev after so long she longed for his validation, his approval, affection or even perhaps his familiar touch.
-Advika hated to admit that in that moment of rejection, more than lofty words and promises, and romantic gestures, she missed his touch the most.
+Seeing Ishaan Dev after so long, she longed for his validation, his approval, affection or even perhaps his familiar touch.
+Advika hated to admit that in that moment of rejection, more than lofty words and promises and romantic gestures, she missed his touch the most.
 She ran her hand on her cheeks the way he used to and closed her eyes to shudder.
 It had been so long since Advika felt the love that way.
-Perhaps it was a sin for her to lust another woman’s husband that way.
+Perhaps it was a sin for her to lust after another woman’s husband that way.
 Advika’s heart sank at the realisation as she opened her eyes and her eyes fell on the sorry version of herself in the mirror.
 Rejected and alone, even Advika felt pity for herself.
 In her stupidity, she had lost everything.
 But could she be defeated so easily?
 She had done the duty of a princess and saved her land once.
 But who would marry her?
 Agree to make her his after two failed engagements?
 Rumours ran faster than horses in the land.
 And women were always the pawns of the blame.
 She dreaded to think what rumours would crop up against her if they hadn’t already.
 Worse, she now knew what she thought was partially true.
 Priyambada ruled his mind and heart.
 But the son of Suryapali had willingly surrendered to the Princess of Neelambargarh.

 Comments